WilberC1219/password-sharing-tool/README.md

 }
 ```

 The `token` serves as the user's session identifier and will be used in future requests.
 It is stored and included in the `Authorization` header for endpoints that require authorization.
+The token has a validity of 1 hour, requiring the user to log in again to obtain a new token after that period.

 If the request was not successfull: [Response body error](#response-body-error)